migsar/filestash/server/plugin/plg_plugin_automatic_login/README.md

 - s3

 ## Notes
-- It currently does not support using oauth.
+- It currently does not support using oauth, but apparently s3 storage doesn't currently support oauth.